 During the last decade the LPNHE-neutrino group has been involved in the T2K experiment which uses the Super-Kamiokande (SK) detector to register (anti)neutrino interactions from neutrino and antineutrino beams produced by the J-PARC accelerator.
-A close and fruitful collaboration has been established with Japanese physicists, including colleagues from the University of Tokyo.
-Recently, with the final approval of the Hyper-Kamiokande (HK) project by the Japanese government and endorsement obtained from the LPNHE Scientific Council, the LPNHE-neutrino group has also become involved in the HK experiment.
+A close and fruitful collaboration has been established with Japanese physicists, including colleagues from the University of Tokyo, see the list of common publications in the Appendix.
+Moreover, members of this proposal were aworded the 2016 Breakthrough Prize in Fundamental Physics for their common work on the study of neutrino oscillations.

+Recently, with the final approval of the Hyper-Kamiokande (HK) project by the Japanese government and endorsement obtained from the LPNHE Scientific Council, the LPNHEneutrino group has also become involved in the HK experiment.
 The goal is to enlarge and to complement our current activities with studies of neutrinos from astrophysical sources using HK data.
 Indeed, full participation in the HK experiment will open a possibility for our group to study solar, atmospheric, supernovae neutrinos and by performing combined analyses of accelerator neutrino and antineutrino data with measurements of (anti)neutrinos from natural sources.